tezz-us/Tejas_Bhawari-Portfolio/README.md

 ------------------------------------------------------------------------

 Hey, I’m Tejas !!
-A Data Analyst 📊 & RPA Developer 🤖, currently pursuing my Master’s in Data Science at the University of Arizona.
 My journey started in Mechanical Engineering, but I quickly realized my love for data, automation, and business intelligence.
 I specialize in data-driven decision-making, process automation, and optimizing workflows using SQL, Python, Power BI, and RPA tools like Ui Path & Microsoft Power Automate.

 ------------------------------------------------------------------------